ESOL Endorsement / Certificate Pathways

 Choose the path that’s right for you.

-Endorsement (21 credits): Provides K-12 ESOL and Bilingual ESOL credential for licensed Oregon teachers.
+Endorsement (21 credits): Provides K-12 ESOL and credentials for licensed Oregon teachers.

 Certificate (18 credits): Oregon Teacher Standards and Practices Commission (TSPC) identifies standards aligned to the ESOL educator endorsement.
 The program is aligned to these standards but will not culminate in an educator endorsement as it targets support school personnel and other interested education professionals.